franklinr/historymonitor/README.md

 # History monitor

 A graphical history is useful when remotely monitoring gpus and cpus, in order to see whether they are working or have finished/crashed.
-In addition, it can work over tunnels or ssh connections.
-It is a simple python script can be easily adapted for any unix monitor command.
+This is a simple python script that work over tunnels and can be easily adapted for any unix monitor command.

 ![](history2.png)